sanderele1/dat500-sansar-v2/README.md

 ## Results for `SRR15404285.sra` and `assembledASM694v2` (index)
-You can find the result analysis in: `assembly-inspection.ipynb`
+You can find the result analysis in: `assembly-inspection.ipynb`.

 ## Cluster setup